-As our population continues to age, many seniors are turning to long-term care facilities, or in-home caregivers, to provide necessary medical and caregiving services.
+7 out of 10 seniors will turn to residential long-term care facilities or in-home assisted living programs to provide necessary medical and caregiving services.

-Many people have heard of child abuse but never consider the possibility that seniors may be suffering a similar fate.
-Elder abuse takes many forms including neglect, and physical, emotional, sexual and financial abuse.
-It can occur in long-term care facilities, but also in one’s own home, and may be at the hands of a caregiver, family member, friend or another facility resident.
+Many people have heard of child abuse but have never considered the possibility that seniors may suffer a similar fate.
+Elder abuse takes many forms including neglect and physical, emotional, sexual, and financial abuse.
+It can occur in long-term care facilities, but also in their own home at the hands of a caregiver, family member, friend, or another facility resident.

-The 2012 Kentucky Elder Abuse Committee Annual Report found that over the last ten years, reports of alleged abuse in long-term care facilities have increased 130.6% resulting in a 46.7% increase in investigations and a 43.6% increase in substantiated abuse claims.
+The 2020 Kentucky Elder Abuse Committee Annual Report found that over the last ten years, reports of alleged abuse in long-term care facilities have increased by 130.6% resulting in a 46.7% increase in investigations and a 43.6% increase in substantiated abuse claims.

-A recent study by the Families for Better Care ranked Kentucky 40th out of 51 with a grade of “D” finding that 20% of Kentucky’s nursing homes and long-term care facilities recorded “severe deficiencies” in the quality of care in their facilities.
+A recent study by the Families for Better Care ranked Kentucky 29th out of 51 with a grade of “C” finding that 9.2% of Kentucky’s nursing homes and long-term care facilities recorded “severe deficiencies” in the quality of care in their facilities.

-The best thing you can do when choosing long-term care is to do your homework and to research all available options.
-There are many nursing homes and long-term care facilities that have an excellent record of care in safe surroundings within a stimulating environment for your loved one.
+Do your homework when choosing long-term care and research all available options.
+There are many nursing homes and long-term facilities that have an excellent record of care in safe surroundings within a stimulating environment for your loved one.

-Seniors, like children, are some of our most vulnerable citizens often unable or afraid to speak for themselves.
-If your loved one resides in a long-term care facility or has an in-home caregiver, pay special attention to any sudden changes in their appearance, personality, living and financial condition and look for these most common signs of neglect or abuse:
+Seniors, like children, are some of our most vulnerable citizens as they are often unable or afraid to speak for themselves.
+If your loved one resides in a long-term care facility or has an in-home caregiver, pay special attention to any sudden changes in their appearance, personality, living and financial condition and look for these most common signs of neglect or abuse.

 If you suspect elder abuse or neglect, but are hesitant to get involved, or do not know how to proceed, the Becker Law Office is here to help you and to lead you through the process to provide necessary medical and caregiving services.

-To learn more about how to recognize the signs of abuse and see the official government report on nursing homes in your area, visit www.BeckerLaw.com/NHreport.
+To learn more about how to recognize the signs of abuse and see the official government report on nursing homes in your area, contact us today.